 The spread betting strategies involve trading based on market expectations and news.
-For this trading plan to be successful, you’ll need the skills and resources to quickly analyse the information as its released.
+For this trading plan to be successful, you’ll need the skills and resources to quickly analyse the information as to its released.

 News-based spread betting suits asset classes that experience high levels of volatility, such as commodities.
-Nearly every day there’s news or data released regarding commodities like oil or coal that can lead to spread betting opportunities.
+Nearly every day there’s news or data released regarding commodities like oil or coal that can lead to spreading betting opportunities.

 Fundamental analysis tools such as economic calendars are vital when developing news-based strategies.

 Assume the votes for a presidential election are being counted in the United States.
 Two swing states voted differently from what the polls predicted.

 This leads to speculation that the USD will increase in value by 0.23 cents on the GBP.

 Based on your knowledge of forex and the result of the previous election, you believe the value will not change in the short term.